-- On our request, procedures have been performed in 2017 by SCOR external auditors which has led to a "Report of the findings of the statutory auditors of SCOR SE resulting from the agreed-upon procedures relating to the Loss Development Triangles for the year ended 2016".
+- On our request, procedures have been performed in 2019 by SCOR external auditors which has led to a "Statutory auditors' report of the factual findings resulting from the agreed-upon procedures relating to the loss development triangles and reserves for the year ended December 31, 2018".
 The objective was to provide SCOR with their findings regarding the quality and the completeness of the loss development triangles disclosed.
 These procedures as defined by us covered quality and completeness of data disclosed, correct consolidation of the triangles and controls of process leading to the production of the Ultimate Loss Ratios as well as the "As-if" figures. - As part of the procedure, SCOR external auditors have found that the disclosed triangles reconcile with the underlying data; the triangles have been consolidated with no exception found, the process leading to the production of the Ultimate Loss Ratios as well as the "As-if" figures did not raise any exception and the document accompanying the triangles is a fair reflection of the way in which the triangles are actually built.